 I think it’s really important for young people to get into science because that’s the future for us and what we need.
 Whether you’re looking to become a teacher, a plumber, an engineer or a doctor, it doesn’t matter because you need to understand how the world around us works, even if it’s how to use the new Pokémon Go app!”

-“We need more people studying STEM subjects, because the world hasn’t got enough scientists and engineers to staff all of the industries that need them.
+“We need more people studying STEM subjects because the world hasn’t got enough scientists and engineers to staff all of the industries that need them.
 If only men do all of that, it’s ruling out 50% of the population, women can do science and engineering as well as, if not better than men.
-STEM isn’t about lab coats and greasy overalls, it is about doing exciting experiements , being in front of computers and modelling data: women are perfectly capable of doing this and we need everyone we can get.”
+STEM isn’t about lab coats and greasy overalls, it is about doing exciting experiments, being in front of computers and modelling data: women are perfectly capable of doing this and we need everyone we can get.”

 Monica studies asteroids and comets by analyzing small pieces from meteorites in her laboratory, in order to understand processes that led to the evolution of life on earth.

-The 67P/Churyumov–Gerasimenko is a comet that Monica has been involved in with on the Rosetta mission and the European Space Agency, aimed at getting Rosetta’s lander (Philae) onto the surface of the comet.
-When it landed in November 2014, it was the first spacecraft to land on a comet and Monica’s team were able to take samples of the comet.
+The 67P/Churyumov–Gerasimenko is a comet that Monica has been involved in on the Rosetta mission and the European Space Agency, aimed at getting Rosetta’s lander (Philae) onto the surface of the comet.
+When it landed in November 2014, it was the first spacecraft to land on a comet and Monica’s team was able to take samples of the comet.